pete-sk/url-shortener/README.md

 ### [shortenu.herokuapp.com](https://shortenu.herokuapp.com)

 Flask web application that allows the user to shorten a long URL, optionally set a custom alias and generate a QR code.
-Registered user are able to delete their managed links.
+Registered users are able to delete their managed links and access traffic analytics and statistics.

-Coming soon: registered users will be able to access analytics about their managed links.

 ### Screenshots:
 ![Screenshot 1](/screenshots/1.png)